tanersener/ffmpeg-video-slideshow-scripts/transition_scripts/README.md

 Each script in this section demonstrates a different transition animation.

-Transitions are implemented in -filter_complex blocks in the following execution order.

-1. Prepare input streams
-2. Generate static frames
-3. Generate transition frames
-4. Concat static and transition streams
+- Compatible with bash
+- Only images supported, no video input support

-Please note that sample animations used in this page are low in quality and does not represent full functionality of the scripts.
+ps: Sample animations used in this page are low in quality and does not represent full functionality of the scripts.

 ## Bars #1